 If Fisheries and Oceans Canada proposes to issue specific authorizations or approvals associated with a project under the Fisheries Act, they become a RA in accordance with the Law List Regulations of CEAA.
-In such cases where Environment Canada and Fisheries and Oceans Canada are both Responsible Authorities for a project, Environment Canada will coordinate completion of the CSPR.
+In such cases where Environment Canada and Fisheries and Oceans Canada are both Responsible Authorities for a project, Environment Canada will coordinate completion of the CSPR in consultation with Fisheries and Oceans Canada.